-- Are you pregnant or planning to become pregnant?
+Are you are pregnant or planning to become pregnant?
 Although not common, abnormalities have been reported in babies whose mothers have taken NSAIDs during pregnancy.
-You should not take Catafast during the last 3 months of pregnancy, as it may affect the baby's circulation.
+You should not take Cataflam Tablets during the last 3 months of pregnancy, as it may affect the baby's circulation.

+Are you trying for a baby?
+Taking Cataflam Tablets may make it more difficult to conceive.
+You should talk to your doctor if you are planning to become pregnant, or if you have problems getting pregnant.
 It can cause kidney and heart problems in your unborn baby.
 It may affect your and your baby's tendency to bleed and cause labour to be later or longer than expected.
-You should not take Catafast during the first 6 months of pregnancy unless absolutely necessary and advised by your doctor.
+You should not take Cataflam during the first 6 months of pregnancy unless absolutely necessary and advised by your doctor.
 If you need treatment during this period or while you are trying to get pregnant, the lowest dose for the shortest time possible should be used.
-From 20 weeks of pregnancy, Catafast can cause kidney problems in your unborn baby, if taken for more than a few days, which can lead to low levels of amniotic fluid that surrounds the baby (oligohydramnios).
-If you need treatment for longer than a few days, your doctor may recommend additional monitoring. - Are you trying for a baby?
-Taking Catafast may make it more difficult to conceive.
-You should talk to your doctor if you are planning to become pregnant, or if you have problems getting pregnant. - Are you breast-feeding?
+From 20 weeks of pregnancy, Cataflam can cause kidney problems in your unborn baby, if taken for more than a few days, which can lead to low levels of amniotic fluid that surrounds the baby (oligohydramnios).
+If you need treatment for longer than a few days, your doctor may recommend additional monitoring.

+Are you breast-feeding?
 Since the drug can pass into the breast milk in small amounts, it is advisable not to take medication during breast feeding.

-Ask your doctor or pharmacist for advice before taking any medicine.
+Ask your doctor or pharmacist for advice before taking any medicines.

-Your doctor will discuss with you the potential risk of taking Catafast during pregnancy or breast-feeding.
+Your doctor will discuss with you the potential risk of taking Cataflam during pregnancy or breast-feeding.